Deep Prediction of Investor Interest: a Supervised Clustering Approach: Conclusion

 \section{Conclusion}

 We introduced a novel algorithm, ExNet, based on the financial intuition that in a given market, investors may act differently when exposed to the same signals, and cluster around a finite number of investment strategies.
 This algorithm is able to perform both prediction, be it regression or classification, and clustering at the same time.
 The fact that these operations are trained simultaneously leads to a clustering that most closely serves the prediction task, and a prediction that is improved by the clustering.
 Moreover, one can use this clustering \textit{a posteriori}, independently, to gain knowledge as to how individual agents behave and interact with each other.
-To help the clustering process, we introduced an additional loss term that penalizes correlation between the inferred investment strategies.
+To help the clustering process, we introduced two additional loss terms that penalize the correlation between the inferred investment strategies and the entropy of the investors' allocations to experts.
 Thanks to an experiment with simulated data, we proved the usefulness of our approach, and we discussed how the ExNet algorithm performs on an open-source dataset of Spanish stock market data and on data from BNP Paribas CIB.
 Further research on the subject will include how such architectures could be extended and staged, and how they could be adapted to retrieve lead-lag relationships in a given market.

 On a final note, the ExNet architecture introduced in this article can be applied wherever one expects agents to use a finite number of decision patterns, e.g. in e-shopping or movie opinion databases \citep{bennett2007netflix}.